Denim at all times

 All things western were also super popular, which fit perfectly with the fact that jeans became so modern.
 With jeans, it meant adding belt straps, belts, the famous 'western' stitching on the back, and the stitching was in a contrasting light color.

 We are always looking for new styles that we think fit well in the store, and with Rumble59 we have just found vintage style denim and jeans styles for the modern vintage lover.
 From Rumble59 this time we have taken home 2 skirts, 2 dresses and a trouser suit.
 Those two denim dresses as well as the one denim skirt has the absolutely classic A-line shape, which fits perfectly in the vintage style.
 They have the right Rockabilly look, they are cool and everyday on the delicious denim manner.
 Most styles were pretty much sold out after a few hours, so of course we are both very excited that you have taken it to you, but of course flux ordered more, so most of it is filled up again, but keep an eye on the shop, the newsletter and our stories on instagram, where we give notice as soon as sold out styles land again.

 Jeans in vintage style from the best retro brands

-It is clear that we can not settle for one denim brand.
-We have both Lady K Loves and Freddies of Pinewood with the many amazing jeans, in different 50s style.
+It is clear that we cannot settle for one denim brand.
+We have both Lady K Loves and Freddies of Pinewood with the many fantastic jeans, in different 50s styles.

-Freddies of Pinewood gives us beautiful jeans pants in vintage style as well as pantsuits and overalls.
-At Freddies of Pinewood, you can also find the classic jeans without stretch in pure and strong cotton.
+Freddies of Pinewood gives us beautiful jeans in vintage style as well as pantsuits and overalls.
+With Freddies of Pinewood, you can also find the classic jeans without stretch pure and strong cotton.

 Lady K Loves also has both favorite jeans and the best-selling skirt Wanda with buttons down the front.
 Lady K Loves Jeans typically have a little stretch, so you achieve the desired vintage look, but also the modern feel.
 And with stretching, it might also be a little easier to find a size that fits.